calvinfo/cruise/Readme.md

   Cruise is a node implementation of the [Raft][site] consensus algorithm.
 It's primary use is to coordinate groups of machines within a distributed system.
 Cruise ensures that nodes will hold a consistent view of the cluster's replicated log.

-  Raft operates in a similar manner to Paxos, but with the goal of being simpler to implement and understand.
+  Raft is similar to Paxos, but with the goal of being simpler to implement and understand.
 For a more complete description, it's worth checking out the original [paper][paper] by Diego Ongaro and Jon Ousterhout.

   There's also a reference implementation of a simple key value store at [`calvinfo/cruise-db`][cruise-db].